-This policy applies to everyone working/volunteering on behalf of THE WILDLING TRIBE, including the board of trustees, paid staff, volunteers, sessional workers, agency staff and students
+This policy applies to everyone working/volunteering on behalf of THE WILDLING TRIBE. including the board of trustees, paid staff, volunteers, sessional workers, agency staff and students

-- 4. Our Policy - THE WILDLING TRIBE has a zero-tolerance approach to abuse. - There are no excuses for not taking all reasonable action to protect adults at risk and children from abuse, exploitation, radicalisation and mistreatment. - THE WILDLING TRIBE recognises that under the Care Act 2014 it has a duty for the care and protection of adults who are at risk of abuse.
+4. Our Policy

+- THE WILDLING TRIBE has a zero-tolerance approach to abuse. - There are no excuses for not taking all reasonable action to protect adults at risk and children from abuse. exploitation. radicalisation and mistreatment. - THE WILDLING TRIBE recognises that under the Care Act 2014 it has a duty for the care and protection of all children and adults who are at risk of abuse.
 It is committed to promoting wellbeing, harm prevention and to responding effectively if concerns are raised. - The welfare of the child and/ or adult at risk is paramount and all adults have the right to protection from abuse.
-We follow Working Together to Safeguard Children 2023 - We are committed to working with appropriate agencies including together for Families, The Cornwall and Isles of Scilly Safeguarding Adults Board (SAB) and the police et c. to ensure the reporting of abuse is appropriate and in line with local, national and Charity Commission requirements and Information Sharing guidance.
+We follow Working Together to Safeguard Children 2023 - We are committed to working with appropriate agencies including together for Families.
+The Cornwall and Isles of Scilly Safeguarding Adults Board (SAB) and the police et c. to ensure the reporting of abuse is appropriate and in line with local, national and Charity Commission requirements and Information Sharing guidance.

-- We will create an environment where volunteers and staff feel able to raise safeguarding concerns and feel supported with their safeguarding responsibilities - All volunteers and staff are given an induction to the organisation; which includes awareness of their safeguarding responsibilities and procedures to be followed if they have a safeguarding concern - Appropriate Safeguarding training is provided to volunteers and staff as part of their induction; and have a safeguarding refresher course every three years. - All volunteers and staff are required to report any suspected abuse and be aware of the appropriate reporting and support procedure for safeguarding including the reporting of people at risk of radicalisation and extremism. - All Volunteers and staff must be clear on appropriate behaviour and responses and follow our agreed Code of Conduct/ Behaviour.
+- We will create an environment where attendees, volunteers and staff feel able to raise safeguarding concerns and feel supported with their safeguarding responsibilities - All volunteers and staff are given an induction to the organisation: which includes awareness of their safeguarding responsibilities and procedures to be followed if they have a safeguarding concern - Appropriate Safeguarding training is provided to volunteers and staff as part of their induction: and have a safeguarding refresher course every three years. - All volunteers and staff are required to report any suspected abuse and be aware of the appropriate reporting and support procedure for safeguarding including the reporting of people at risk of radicalisation and extremism. - All Volunteers and staff must be clear on appropriate behaviour and responses and follow our agreed Code of Conduct/ Behaviour.
 Where appropriate, failure to maintain standards will be dealt with using THE WILDLING TRIBE's Procedures. - All volunteers and staff who come into contact with adults at risk of abuse, and children and their families as part of their Wildling Tribe duties will be alert to possible signs of abuse and consider whether there may be safeguarding concerns.
-They will discuss their concerns with the Designated Safeguarding Lead, to get appropriate support. - There is Designated Lead for safeguarding at THE WILDLING TRIBE. - The Designated Safeguarding Lead for THE WILDLING TRIBE will fulfil their safeguarding responsibilities in a way that ensures that adults and children are safeguarded from harm.
-The Safeguarding Lead is responsible for following up and reporting any suspected reports of abuse. - Appropriate recruitment of volunteers and staff is in place including policies on when to obtain a DBS check - A senior board level member will have leadership responsibility for THE WILDLING TRIBE's safeguarding arrangements - This policy will be reviewed annually by the Board.
+They will discuss their concerns with the Designated Safeguarding Lead, to get appropriate support.